microsoft/ts-parsec/doc/parsec/kleft.md

 when the syntax changes,
-if only two parts in the code is useful remains true, we could use `kleft`, `kmid` and `kright` to keep `apply` receives only useful parts, so that we don't need to count elements in `value`.
+if only two parts in the code is useful remains true, we could use `kleft`, `kmid` and `kright` to keep `apply` receives only useful parts, so that we don't need to count elements in `value`, or even change the type of `value`.